 The minimum GPA for applicants from Finnish universities of applied science is 4.0.
 Applicants with GPA below the limit cannot be admitted unless they have other exceptional qualifications.
 Programme’s courses or equivalent courses completed in open university or as non-degree studies with excellent grades may support the application.

 The contents of the applicant’s previous degree(s) are evaluated based on the courses available on the official transcript of records and the course descriptions submitted.
 The applicant is expected to have completed sufficiently studies in the major-specific subject areas (see above).
 Relevant work experience, professional certificates and/or online courses are judged case-by-case, but they do not, in general, compensate for the university level studies that include also the theoretical foundations of the required subjects.

 In the final phase of the academic evaluation, the applicants who passed the preliminary evaluation, are ranked and the best applicants are selected.
 The programme does not have a minimum quota to be fulfilled, and not all eligible applicants will necessarily be admitted.

 Studies in the Master’s programme should provide genuinely new knowledge for the applicant.
 If the applicant already has a Master’s degree, the motivation letter should clearly indicate why another Master’s degree is necessary.
 In most cases, non-degree or e.g. open university studies are recommended instead of degree studies to complement the earlier degree or to improve one’s professional skills.
 If the applicant already has a valid study right leading to a Master's degree in the admission target in question, the applicant cannot be readmitted without special reasons.

 For enquiries regarding the application process, application documents and language tests, please contact [email protected].

 School of Electrical Engineering

-For enquiries regarding the content of programme and studies at the School of Electrical Engineering please contact [email protected].
+For enquiries regarding the content of programme, studies at the School of Electrical Engineering and the study-option specific application documents please contact [email protected].